Asymmetric HI 21 cm lines of fast radio burst hosts: connection with galaxy interaction: Conclusions

 I present the first analysis of atomic gas properties of FRB hosts.
 I found very asymmetric {\hi} line profiles, compared to other star-forming galaxies, and atomic gas deficiency in one of the FRB hosts.
 All three FRB hosts are members of interacting groups.
 This suggests the connection between FRBs and the increased star formation activity due to interaction.
 Hence, this supports fast FRB channels in which the delay between the birth of the progenitor of the burst is of the order of tens or hundreds of million years, not billion of years.
 GRB hosts do not exhibit such strong {\hi} line asymmetries, so the formation of their progenitors does not seem to be connected with strong galaxy interactions.
 This also suggests that the emission mechanisms of FRBs and GRBs are likely different.

 \acknowledgments

-I would like to thank Joanna Baradziej, for discussions and comments.
-MJM acknowledges the support of the National Science Centre, Poland through the SONATA BIS grant 2018/30/E/ST9/00208.
+I would like to thank the referee for useful suggestions, and Joanna Baradziej, for discussions and comments.
+I acknowledge the support of the National Science Centre, Poland through the SONATA BIS grant 2018/30/E/ST9/00208.
 This research has made use of the NASA/IPAC Extragalactic Database (NED) which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration; Edward Wright cosmology calculator \citep{wrightcalc}; and NASA's Astrophysics Data System Bibliographic Services.